 - Have recently been diagnosed with colorectal cancer

 - Are in need of a second opinion

-- Are concerned about colorectal cancer and are seeking initial diagnostic testing
+- Are concerned about rectal or colon cancer and are seeking initial diagnostic testing

 - Have had a recurrence of colorectal cancer and want to consult with a new physician